larioj/bide/readme.md

 # Current Status
 Creates files only.
 + Example: bide add.rkt
-	+ Creates file add.rkt with contents and persmissions of the defualt template ~/.bide/rkt_default.bide
+	+ Creates file add.rkt with contents and permissions of the default template ~/.bide/rkt_default.bide